copperdogma/novel-events-extractor/README.md

 2. **Novelty Analysis**: Events are scored based on how well they match existing patterns.
 Events with low pattern scores are considered novel.

-3. **Calendar Filtering**: Supports blacklisting specific calendars (e.g., "Birthdays") to exclude them from analysis.
+3. **Calendar Filtering**: Supports both blacklisting and whitelisting calendars to customize which events are analyzed.

 ## To Do
-- add command line switch for blacklists and whitelists, accepting either a file or a comma separated list of calendar names
 - create tests
 - make some sort of scheduler to run this on a regular basis
 - have output options after generating the file, like email or slack